wangxiaoyunanne/docs/source/hive_year1_summary.html.md

 However, the challenge within the application is load balancing this simple compute, such that each processor has roughly the same amount of work.
 Currently, in gunrock, we map Geolocation using the `ForAll()` compute operator with optimizations to exit early (performing less work and fewer reads).
 Even without addressing load balancing issue with a complicated balancing scheme, on the HIVE datasets we achieve a 100x speedup with respect to the CPU reference code, implemented using C++ and OpenMP, and ~533x speedup  with respect to the GTUSC implementation.
 We improve upon the algorithm by avoiding a global gather and a global synchronize, and using 3x less memory than the GTUSC reference implementation.

+**[GraphSAGE](https://gunrock.github.io/docs/hive_graphSage.html)** The vertex embedding part of the GraphSAGE algorithm is implemented in the
+Gunrock framework using custom CUDA kernels, utilizing block-level parallelism, that allow a shorter running time.
+For the embedding part alone, the GPU implementation is 7.5X to 15X on P100, and 20X to 30X on V100, faster than an OpenMP implementation using 32 threads.
+The GPU hardware, especially the memory system, has high utilizations from these custom kernels.
+It is still unclear how to expose block-level parallelism for more general usage in other applications in Gunrock.

+Connecting the vertex embedding with the neural network training part, and making the GraphSAGE workflow complete, would be an interesting task for year 2.
+Testing on the complete workflow for prediction accuracy and running speed will be more meaningful.

 **[GraphSearch](https://gunrock.github.io/docs/hive_graphsearch.html)** Graph search is a relatively minor modification to Gunrock's random walk application, and was straightforward to implement.
 Though random walks are a "worst case scenario" for GPU memory bandwidth, we still achieve 3--5x speedup over a modified version of the OpenMP reference implementation.

 The original OpenMP reference implementation actually ran slower with more threads -- we fixed the bugs, but the benchmarking experience highlights the need for performant and hardened CPU baselines.